prax-wallet/configs/README.md

 # Prax Wallet Configs

 This repo contains all the configs that are shared across the Prax ecosystem.
-Supported configs:
-- ESLint
-- Prettier

 ## Consuming this repo